enasequence/read_docs/faq_locus_tags.rst

 What Rules Should The Prefix Conform To?
 ----------------------------------------

-The prefix you register must follow the following conventions or it will not be
+The prefix you register must follow the listed conventions or it will not be
 accepted:
  - Must begin with a letter
  - All letters must be upper case